 But that’s still under consideration, and HHS might end up moving open enrollment back so that it ends before the end of 2016.
 The final guidelines should be released in February or March 2016.

-Regardless of whether you purchase insurance through the exchange or off-exchange, the open enrollment window applies.
+Regardless of whether you purchase insurance through the exchange or off-exchange, the annual open enrollment window applies.
 Nevada is an exception – coverage is available there outside the exchange year-round, albeit without subsidies and with a 90 day waiting period before coverage becomes effective.
 But in the rest of the country, you cannot enroll outside of open enrollment unless you have a qualifying event, such as: